michaelrsweet/michaelrsweet.github.com/pappl/index.md

 - Set the printer location and DNS-SD name,
 - Configure the loaded media,
 - Configure remote access accounts,
-- Configure networking settings such as hostname and IP address,
+- Configure networking settings such as the hostname, and/or
-- Update the TLS certificates used by the server, and/or
+- Update the TLS certificates used by the server.
-- Request software/firmware updates.

 You can also add custom pages and content using callbacks, static data, or external files or directories.